 Experienced swimmers know that with Swedes the best way to go is to just lop off a piece of the band that comes with the goggles and use it as a nose piece that you can instantly tighten or loosen based on your nose width.

-The latex rubber feels much better against your nose compared to the string– unlike some of the newer high end goggles which come with plastic nose bridges which you cannot adjust.
+The latex rubber feels much better against your nose compared to the string– unlike some of the newer high end goggles which come with plastic nose bridges that you cannot adjust.

-Unless you know for sure that a specific goggle fits you make sure they have a nose piece that you can adjust according to your special snowflake of a face.
+Unless you know for sure that a specific goggle fits, make sure they have a nose piece that you can adjust according to your special snowflake of a face.

 2. The lens color of the goggles.